ra1101/deploySamIsLostSprint3/SPRINT3.md

   * Effective meetings
   * Quality solution
   * Plan well
+  * All team members adapted to the new technology
 * What can be improved?
   * Solution discussion sometimes interfered with sprint ceremony
   * Have more time in the spint to work together (pair/mob programming)